To view all content on my site, go to my /slashpage. Inspired by slashpages.net.

 30 Days of Night: The Vampire Movie That Actually Makes You Fear the Dark Again

-Everything.
-The look of these vamps is insane.
-They don’t speak English, they don’t seduce you.
-They just screech in this guttural language and rip people apart like paper.
+Visually, it’s very stylized.
+The contrast between darkness and bursts of violence is sharp, and the film uses that contrast to keep viewers unsettled.
+It doesn’t rely heavily on CGI spectacle, instead focusing on practical, grounded horror aesthetics that feel gritty and raw.
 The lead vampire, Marlow (Danny Huston), looks like a pissed-off Nosferatu who hasn’t slept in centuries.
 When he smiles, you feel cold.
 He even has one of the most frightening lines in modern vampire cinema, watch below.

 The setting is genius.
 The constant night, the snow, the blue-gray tint to everything.
 It makes you feel trapped.
 Every shadow could hide something.
 And the sound design?
 The crunch of boots on snow has never been so stressful.

 If you want a lean, mean, bloody vampire siege movie that makes winter look terrifying for new reasons, watch 30 Days of Night.
 It’s not pretty.
 It’s not romantic.
 It’s just dark, cold, and nasty in the best way possible.
 8.5/10.
-Would not survive a single night in Barrow.
+I would not survive a single night in Barrow.

 Leave a comment